 \section{Conclusion}

-In this study, we provided the two large open-source datasets constructed from the Economy Watchers Survey, named the EWS datasets.
-Our constructed datasets includes the explanation texts of the economic and the labels of the domain, sentiment, and reasons for economic assessment.
-We also proposed three sentence classification tasks including sentiment analysis using the datasets.
-Our datasets are very large, with each containing approximately 300,000 samples, and one of the tasks having about 300,000 samples, while two tasks have about 650,000 samples.
-Furthermore, using the constructed tasks, we conducted evaluations with Japanese fine-tuned language models, ChatGPT, and GPT-4o.
+In this study, we provided two large open-source datasets developed from the EWS, named the EWS datasets.
+Our datasets include the explanatory texts on the economy and labels of the domain, sentiment, and reasons for economic assessment.
+We also proposed three sentence classification tasks, including sentiment analysis, using the datasets.
+Our datasets are large, each containing approximately 300,000 samples.
+One of the tasks has approximately 300,000 samples, whereas two tasks have approximately 650,000 samples.
+Furthermore, using the developed datasets for the three tasks, we performed evaluations using the Japanese fine-tuned language models, ChatGPT, and GPT-4o.
 This study is expected to be widely utilized not only for evaluation tasks in the Japanese financial domain but also for the construction of indices of economic trends.